mathworks/auvsi-cv-all/objectDetection_part1/README.txt

 [~] bikeTorr.mp4 : Example input video to test Cascade Object Detector.
 [~] XML Files (Folder) : Contains XML files corresponding to detectors with different # of stages (NumStages)
 			 and False Alarm Rates (FAR).
 (Naming: bikedetector_NumStages_FAR.xml) [~] database (Folder) : Contains bike and non bike images for training Cascade Object Detector.
-[~] ValidationSet (Folder) : Contains images for validation script.
+All images from this folder were obtained from the following database: http://www.emt.tugraz.at/~pinz/data/GRAZ_02/ [~] ValidationSet (Folder) : Contains images for validation script.

 exercises - Files for exercise and practice tasks